Asymptotic geometry at infinity of quiver varieties: A vanishing in -cohomology for wedge -Sasakian metrics

+For the quaternionic-K\"ahler manifold $(Q\setminus\pa Q,g_{w,QK})$ of Theorem~\ref{bs.7}, let us remark that it is also possible to obtain a vanishing theorem, but proceeding quite differently via the Weitzenb\"ock formula of Semmelmann and Weingart \cite{SW2002} (see also \cite{Homma2006}).

-\begin{theorem}[\cite{SW2002}] Let $g_{w,QK}$ be the Quaternionic-K\"ahler exact wedge metric on $Q=Y/G$ of Theorem~\ref{bs.7}.
-Let $F\to Q$ be a flat Euclidean vector bundle and let $\eth_{w,QK}$ is the Hodge-deRham operator associated to $g_{w,QK}$ and $F$.
+\begin{theorem} Let $g_{w,QK}$ be the quaternionic-K\"ahler exact wedge metric on $Q=Y/G$ of Theorem~\ref{bs.7}.
+Let $E\to Q$ be a flat Euclidean vector bundle and let $\eth_{w,QK}$ be the Hodge-deRham operator associated to $g_{w,QK}$ and $E$.
 Then, for $0\le k\le n$,